DACF Home → Bureaus & Programs → Maine Natural Areas Program → Communities, Plants, and Animals → Rare Plants → Carex vacillans

 Range: Maritime provinces and Quebec south to Massachusetts.
 Also in Scandinavia.

 Aids to Identification: Members of this genus can be difficult to identify without careful examination of microscopic features and knowledge of general groups of species.
 Carex vacillans is a member of the section Phacocystis, a group recognized by its beakless perigynia on peduncled spikes (sometimes appearing sessile).
 Carex vacillans has erect spikes and perigynia with a short awn.
-C. vacillans is often confused with C. recta.
-In some past manuals, C. vacillans has been incorrectly applied to C. recta.
-Carex vacillans has conspicuously nerved perigynia with dense papilose hairs on the surface.
-The achenes are dull and weakly invaginated.
-Carex recta has short papillose and an inconspicuously nerved perigynia, with strongly invaginated achenes.
+Carex vacillans is often confused with the hybrid sedge, Carex paleacea × stricta, which has more elongated spikes, fairly wide, brown colored carpellate scale midribs (as opposed to the narrower, dark-brown to purple brown midribs of C. vacillans), and lower leaf sheaths that have ladder-like shapes of thread-like fibers across the front (ladder-fibrillose).
+Carex vacillans can also be confused with C. recta, a rare species that has been overreported in Maine.
+Carex vacillans has conspicuously nerved perigynia with dense papillae on the surface and achenes that are dull and weakly invaginated.
+Carex recta has short papillae, inconspicuously nerved perigynia, and strongly invaginated achenes.

 Ecological characteristics: Possibly of hybrid origin between Carex. nigra and C. paleacea.
-Only recently recognized as an individual species.
-Included in C. recta in past treatments.
 Known only from saltmarshes in Maine.

 Phenology: Fruiting in June through August.